 Notes on the Ingredients

-Jacques Pépin used a simple batter of flour, cold sparkling mineral water and baking powder.
+Jacques Pépin used a simple batter of flour, cold sparkling mineral water, salt, and baking powder.
 Incredibly easy to remember: a third, a third, a third.
-Specifically, a third cup of flour, a third cup of mineral water, a third teaspoon of baking powder.
+Specifically, a third cup of flour, a third cup of mineral water, and a third teaspoon of baking powder.
 Quickly mixed together and kept cold, I found no way to improve on this.
 BTW, as Pépin demonstrated in other videos, this batter can be used for anything from corn to apples to make a nice fritter.

 I liked sweet basil mixed in the batter in relatively large pieces.
 Anything else seemed to distract from the blossoms.